panosni/nicolaides-web/content/authors/admin/_index.md

 highlight_name: false
 ---

 Welcome!

-I am a Research Associate at the EU Tax Observatory and a PhD Researcher at the Hertie School in Berlin.
+I am a Research Associate at the EU Tax Observatory, Paris School of Economics and a PhD Researcher at the Hertie School, Berlin.

 My research focuses on public economics and taxation, in particular forms of tax compliance and policies to improve it.
 For my PhD, I have been analysing novel forms of third-party reporting using administrative data.
-You can find more in the research section.
+You can find more in the {{< staticref "#research">}}research section{{< /staticref >}}.

-My interests are guided closely by policy developments, having spent the first part of my career (2013-2018) in the core team of economists that managed the Greek economic crisis.
-You can find more details of my work dring that time in the policy section.

-Part of my policy work continues to this day with setting up of the EU Tax Observatory in 2021.
-I direct its scintific work programme, coordinate research output and manage external academic/policy relations.
+My interests are guided closely by policy developments, having spent the first part of my career (2013-2019) managing the Greek economic crisis.
+Since 2021, I am setting up the EU Tax Observatory; I direct its scintific work programme, coordinate research output and manage external relations.
+You can find more in the {{< staticref "#policy">}}policy section{{< /staticref >}}.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/nicolaides_cv_2108.pdf" "newtab" >}}CV{{< /staticref >}}.